AbuKhalil95/web-journal/cypress/initial-impression.md

 - screenshots: is where failed test cases are screenshotted.
 - support: holds any scripts that are just ugly, too long or we want to reuse it.
 - videos: is created once video capture flag is turned on (true).
+- cypress.json: is an important file where changes to configuration can be made, these changes are reflected to the ones in **settings tab**.

 ## A peek inside